Seamless Business Relocation

 ROC filing fees depend on the company's authorised share capital and the number of forms being submitted.

-Additional Fees
+Additional Fees for Inter-State Change

 In case of an inter-state registered office change, the following additional forms and fees are applicable:

-• Form INC-23 (Application to Regional Director):
+Form INC-23 (Application to Regional Director)

 Government Fee: ₹2,000

-• Form INC-28 (Filing RD approval with ROC):
+Form INC-28 (Filing RD Approval)

-Filing Fee: ₹200 to ₹600 (based on share capital)
+Filing Fee: ₹200 - ₹600

 Ensure all applicable fees are paid on time to avoid interruptions in the approval process.
 Udyog Suvidha Kendra helps calculate exact government charges and handles timely payments on your behalf.